 For every claim, cite which excerpt it came from: [1], [2], [3].

-If excerpts don't cover something, say "Not in provided sources."
+If the excerpts do not cover something, say "Not in provided sources."

 Never invent a citation.
 Never reference a source not in the excerpts.